-Q&A Hagar Basis - Israeli Reflexology Association
+Q&A Hagar Basis - Reflexology Academy / Israeli Reflexology Association

-1. Is the conventional medicine in England being supportive for alternative medicine and specifically reflexology in case of fertility issues?
+1. Is conventional medicine in England being supportive for alternative medicine and specifically reflexology in case of fertility issues?

 Complementary and alternative medicines (CAMs) like reflexology are treatments that fall outside of mainstream healthcare in the UK.
 Complementary therapies in NHS (National Health System) hospitals are usually provided free by volunteering therapists.
 This is most prevalent within cancer wards, units and hospitals.
 Those most commonly offered are reflexology, acupuncture and massage.
-In some private medical clinics where patients receive IVF and other assisted fertility treatments they will often offer CAM therapies like acupuncture and reflexology privately alongside.
+In some private medical clinics where patients receive IVF and other assisted fertility treatments, they will often offer CAM therapies like acupuncture and reflexology privately alongside.
 It really is determined on the medical establishment as it is not conventional practice to have a CAM therapist alongside fertility treatments.
-The availability of CAMs on the NHS is limited, and in most cases the NHS will not offer such treatments.
-Due to the high stress factor of undergoing assisted fertility treatment, the medical profession looks upon CAM therapies as a way to assist well-being and help with stress.
+The availability of CAMs on the NHS is limited, and in most cases, the NHS will not offer such treatments.
+Due to the high-stress factor of undergoing assisted fertility treatment, the medical profession looks upon CAM therapies as a way to assist well-being and help with stress.
 It is not commonplace but some reflexologists will get referrals from medical practitioners.
 I used to get referrals from a wonderful consultant gynaecologist in central London who has now sadly passed away.
 This was from his private practice not from the hospital where he also worked.
 He was a wonderful surgeon but advocated reflexology above surgery for the treatment of common pelvic pain.
 The clients he sent me more often than not suffered from endometriosis, which responded well with reflexology treatment.

 2. Can you explain your insights about Dr Manzanares method and its contribution to fertility treatments?